Arthur Horner (trade unionist)

-Early career
+A founding member of the Communist Party of Great Britain in 1921, Horner was imprisoned during the First World War for his opposition to military service and later joined the Irish Citizen Army during his time in Dublin.
+He played a leading role in the 1926 General Strike and subsequent miners' lockout.
+During the 1930s, his pragmatic approach to trade union strategy brought him into conflict with Communist Party orthodoxy, leading to the development of "Hornerism" as a distinct political tendency that emphasised working within established unions rather than forming separate revolutionary organisations.

+As NUM General Secretary, Horner was instrumental in securing the nationalisation of Britain's coal industry and implementing the comprehensive 1946 Miners' Charter, which established some of the best working conditions in British industry.
+By his retirement in 1959, he had transformed the position of miners from among the lowest-paid workers to having wages and conditions that rivalled any sector of the British economy.

+Early life and political development

-Arthur Horner was born in Merthyr Tydfil, South Wales, the eldest surviving son of a family of seventeen children only six of whom lived past infancy.
-Horner's father was a chargehand porter in the railway goods station.
-His maternal grandfather and two maternal uncles were miners.
-His earliest employment was as a grocer's assistant and delivery boy in the coalfield communities around Merthyr.
-After a short spell in Merthyr railway goods station he was drawn into coalmining employment in 1915 due to his growing interest in the political radicalism of trade union activists in the nearby Rhondda coalfield.
+Arthur Horner was born in Merthyr Tydfil, South Wales, the eldest surviving son in a family of seventeen children, only six of whom lived past infancy.
+His father worked as a chargehand porter at the railway goods station, while his maternal grandfather and two maternal uncles were miners.
+Horner's earliest employment was as a grocer's assistant and delivery boy in the coalfield communities around Merthyr.
+After a brief period at Merthyr railway goods station, he was drawn into coalmining employment in 1915, attracted by the political radicalism of trade union activists in the nearby Rhondda coalfield.

-Early political allegiances

-Horner's first political affiliation was socialist and Keir Hardie, who had been elected MP for Merthyr Tydfil in 1900, was his first political hero.
-After he had joined the Independent Labour Party in Merthyr, Horner moved to the colliery village of Ynyshir in the Rhondda where he became a protégé of Noah Ablett, trade union militant, executive member of the South Wales Miners Federation and also convenor of local classes in Marxist education which Horner attended.
-During this period Horner gradually relinquished the strong Christian faith of his teenage years during which he had been baptised into the Churches of Christ.
-This small but intellectually inclined Protestant sect, had recognised his potential talent as a preacher and financed a period of training for him as a lay evangelist from which he gained considerable confidence in public speaking and debate.
+Horner's first political affiliation was socialist, with Keir Hardie, elected MP for Merthyr Tydfil in 1900, serving as his first political hero.
+After joining the Independent Labour Party in Merthyr, Horner moved to the colliery village of Ynyshir in the Rhondda, where he became a protégé of Noah Ablett.
+Ablett was a trade union militant and executive member of the South Wales Miners Federation, who also convened local classes in Marxist education that Horner attended.
+During this period, Horner gradually abandoned the strong Christian faith of his teenage years, when he had been baptised into the Churches of Christ.
+This small but intellectually oriented Protestant sect had recognised his potential as a preacher and financed his training as a lay evangelist, experience that gave him considerable confidence in public speaking and debate.